 From the point of view of the Protestants and their attempts to deal with the riots, such a resolute decree as this was a proper response to their demands.
 First, it granted legal legitimacy to the view of the anti-Protestant outbreaks as commensurate to any riot disrupting the public peace and needing immediate attention.
 As such, the decree ratified with the power of law the socio-political view of the anti-Protestant riots that the Protestants had formulated and spread.
 Second, the legislation forbade the riots and defined such disturbances – initiated for any reason, including religion – as criminal acts in every respect, requiring sanction and trial as any other criminal offense.
 By requiring the same treatment of rioters without exception, the decree strengthened the law as well as the hand of the authorities responsible for its enforcement.
 What’s more, the decree set a severe punishment for attacks on city buildings, thereby in fact forbidding and deterring attacks on Protestant institutions.
-In addition, the decree addressed the topic of prevention and required strict conduct regarding communities liable to riot, that is, “the immediate suspects” mentioned as such in the Protestants’ protestations, primarily the students of the university and the Jesuit schools and the “free people.”
+In addition, the decree addressed the topic of prevention and required strict conduct regarding communities mentioned in the Protestants' demands as “the immediate suspects” liable to riot, e.g. the students of the university and the Jesuit schools and the “free people.”
 The matter of enforcing the laws is included in the decree and clearly connected to solutions to the problem of the delegation of powers and the division of responsibilities.
 The legislation forbade local authorities from ignoring the riots or dismissing them as part of the daily reality of violence.
-It clearly defined all areas of responsibility of every authority and every regional official, and divided the jurisdictions according to the states legal system.
-Furthermore, the decree strengthened the delegation of powers by setting monetary sanctions, thus ensuring that the legislation be followed and preventing future negligence by officials.
+It clearly defined all areas of responsibility of every authority and every regional official, and divided the jurisdictions according to the state's legal system.
+Furthermore, the decree strengthened the delegation of powers by setting monetary sanctions and thus ensured that the legislation be followed by benefiting officials.
 In addition, the decree increased the level of involvement and cooperation of the authorities in preventing and responding to riots, especially since the king lay the responsibility for formulating and drafting the laws upon the delegates of the local authorities: the bishop Piotr Myszkowski, the rector of the academy and his assistants, the voivode and starost Zborowski, the mayor and the city council.
-Only at the end did the king ratify the decree, giving it the validity of law. though the decree is usually seen as expressing the king’s support for tolerance and as a chapter in a political struggle, this mandatory legislation was the apex in the Protestants’ efforts.
+Only at the end did the king ratify the decree, giving it the validity of law.
+Although the decree is usually seen as expressing the king’s support for tolerance and as a chapter in a political struggle, this mandatory legislation was the apex in the Protestants’ struggle for reconciliation and reestablishment of the peaceful status quo.
 The decree answered the demands they had put forward through every possible channel.
-Although it fell outside of the framework of the Confederation, the decree bolstered their rights and greatly contributed to the pursuit of peace which in turn allowed for the rebuilding of a complex coexistence.
+Although it fell outside of the framework of the Confederation, the decree bolstered Protestants' rights and greatly contributed to the pursuit of peace which in turn allowed for a degree of toleration and the rebuilding of a complex coexistence based on it.